ntata/multi-swift-POC/README.md

 How
 ---
 Each cluster must have its own ports and configuration files.
-In the case of using 'tmpauth' (default auth system for Swift), each cluster must be given it's own memcached instance.
+In the case of using 'tempauth' (default auth system for Swift), each cluster must be given it's own memcached instance.
 Each cluster should also have some indicator to use for syslog entries so that individual log messages can be associated with a specific cluster.